aha-app/aha-services/docs/github_issues.md

 ## Features

-* One Aha! product can be associated with one or many GitHub repositories.
-If the association is one to many, you need to set up different integrations for each product - repository mapping.
+* One Aha! workspace can be associated with one or many GitHub repositories.
+If the association is one to many, you need to set up different integrations for each workspace - repository mapping.
 * Individual features can be sent to GitHub using the _Send to GitHub_ issues item in the _Send_ dropdown on the features page.
 * All features in a release (that have not already been implemented or sent to GitHub previously) can be sent to GitHub using the _Send_ dropdown next to the Integrations field on the release page.
 * When a feature is copied to GitHub one issue will be created for the feature.